-The Patient Protection and Affordable Care Act of 2010, known as ACA or Obamacare, has provided many previously un-insured or under-insured people to the security of strong medical coverage and preventative care.
+The Patient Protection and Affordable Care Act of 2010, known as ACA or Obamacare, has provided many previously uninsured and underinsured people the security of strong medical coverage and preventative care.

-Along with the good news comes expected confusion that can result from such large changes.
-You are not alone – there are a lot of people that are still questioning: “What is Obamacare, exactly?” and “Does the Affordable Care Act affect me?”
+Along with this good news comes expected confusion that can result from such large changes.
+You are not alone – there are a lot of people who are still questioning: “What is Obamacare, exactly?” and “Does the Affordable Care Act affect me?”

 The comprehensive health care reform law enacted in March 2010.
 Sometimes it’s referred to as ACA, PPACA, or “Obamacare.”